Hillhurst, Calgary

 Hillhurst is a community located within the inner city of Calgary, Alberta, Canada.
 The boundaries of the community are 8th Avenue NW to the north, 10th Street NW to the east, the Bow River to the south, and 18th Street NW to the west.
 The communities of Hillhurst and the neighbouring Sunnyside together form the Hillhurst-Sunnyside Community Association.
 The two communities have an area redevelopment plan in place, revised in 2009.

-The popular Kensington Business Revitalization Zone (BRZ) adjoins the Hillhurst community.
-It is an active family-friendly commercial area, abundant with amenities.
+The Kensington Business Revitalization Zone (BRZ) adjoins the Hillhurst community.

 History

 Established in 1914, Hillhurst is one of Calgary's oldest neighbourhoods.
 The first homesteads appeared here in the 1880s – the most notable being that of Felix McHugh.
 In 1883, he established his homestead in Section 21, now known as Hillhurst.
 The site of his house is now a playground at corner of 9A Street and Memorial Drive.
 Ezra Riley acquired the land, and sold it to the city in 1904.
 He also donated a 20 acre parcel, which is now Riley Park, and a stone structure where St. Barnabas Church is now located.

 The city set the size of the lots to 25 feet with lots selling for about $300 each in 1907.
 In the early days, much of Hillhurst was a slough.
 As more and more people came, the dirt trails and wooden sidewalks gave way to paved roads; cement side walks, and lit roadways.
 Now, Hillhurst is a community with a population of approximately 5000.
-The small well-kept houses and tree-lined streets are the result of over 80 years of care and hard work.